stayugly/lavamachine/site/content/workshops/_index.md

     and know that it is extremely easy to learn.

-    Just like the motto learning by doing, we want to take you to the various methods of virtual painting and animation.
+    Just like the motto learning by doing, we want to show various methods of virtual painting and animation.
 imageAndImage:
   imagelefturl: /img/dsc06792_cropped.jpg
   imagerighturl: /img/dsc06756b_cropped.jpg